darglein/ADOP/src/README_WINDOWS.md

 ### Troubleshooting
   * cl.exe not found in PATH: Try restarting the PC or clear the Environment Variables set for the pytorch compilation
-  * CMake: Some MKL error - See above and remove FindMKL.cmake and check your conda packages for completeness
+  * CMake: <LNK1104 "MKL_LIBRARIES_CORE-NOTFOUND.lib" not found> - See above and remove FindMKL.cmake and check your conda packages for completeness